onyx-platform/onyx-java/README.md

 ```

 <br>
-This will add the appropriate entry to bind task processing to a specific instance that is loaded at job runtime.<br>
+This will add the appropriate entry to bind task processing to a specific instance that is loaded and called at job runtime.<br>

 ## License